Generalized Shipping Policy:

 Some weight examples:

 Glass shelves from Expo Design can weigh 5 to 15 pounds, depends on how big of a piece of glass you get.
 Stemware holders range from 4 to 8 pounds, appliance garages about 12 to 15 pounds.
 All products are really different across a wide spectrum of weights.
 If you order a host of items for your bathroom, a few corner shelves, towel bars, soap dishes, TP holder, etc., together the packed weight could become 10 to 30 pounds.
 It may even need more than one box for some orders.
-We are asking you to trust that we will do the right thing, because we will.
+We are asking that you trust that we will do the right thing, because we will.
 It is not our intent to profit on freight.
 If we ship a 10 pound box and it's value is $15 or $1300.00, the shipping rate will be the same because of the weight.
 We would of course add insurance coverage on the more valuable box.

-With over 20 years experience in knowing who delivers what cheaper, faster, or safer, we will take the best approach for you.
+With 22+ years experience in knowing who delivers what cheaper, faster, or safer, we will take the best approach for you.
 Safety is considered over cheaper cost for very fragile items.
 We do not stuff ceramic Jumbo Corner Shelves into flat rate boxes allowing for no padding.
 That is just not smart.

 Mandatory Direct Ships: